Wintellect/MSLearn/Introduction to Git/includes/02-install-and-configure.md

 <a name="configure-git"></a>
 ## Configure Git

-Now that Git is installed, let's set it up so you can start working with it.
+Now that Git is installed, let's make sure it's configured properly.

 1. Open a Command Prompt window if you're running Windows, or a terminal if you're running macOS or Linux.